VolkanSah/Multi-LLM-API-Gateway/README.md

 No key → no tool → no crash → no exposed secrets
 ```

-> [!WARNING]
+> [!TIP]
 > Most MCP servers are prompts dressed up as servers.
-This one has a real architecture.
+This is not an simple MCP server, it has a real architecture.

 ---